-- An unconfined aquifer in the shallow alluvium of the main watercourses at the Airport Site; - An intermittent aquifer in weathered clays overlying the Bringelly Shale; - A confined aquifer within the Bringelly Shale; and - A confined aquifer within the Hawkesbury Sandstone.
+- An unconfined aquifer in the shallow alluvium of the main watercourses at the Airport Site; - An intermittent aguifer in weathered clays overlying the Bringelly Shale; - A confined aguifer within the Bringelly Shale; and - A confined aguifer within the Hawkesbury Sandstone.

-The variations in depths to groundwater, described in Table 5-4, indicates low potential for connectivity between groundwater aquifers.
+The variations in depths to groundwater, described in Table 5-4, indicates low potential for connectivity between groundwater aguifers.